 July 2nd 2018.
 The height of the summer.
 This view shows Old Durham Gardens, just to the East of Durham City.
 We were in the middle of a long dry spell, where no rain fell at all for about 3 weeks.
 (21st June – 15th July).
 The dry spell broke with thunderstorms and heavy … Read moreThe height of summer, July 2018

-This month has created history as it is the warmest month on record.
+July 2006 This month has created history as it is the warmest month on record.
 The records go back to 1850 at Durham, and this month has beaten July 1983 to the highest monthly mean temperature.
 To put things into perspective, the average temperature for July 2006 is 2 degC above that recorded as an … Read moreJuly 2006 – The warmest month on record.